The Lighthouse Cohort

 - Review the Lighthouse Scholar requirements and expectations below.

-- If your program application is accepted you’ll be invited to, and must attend, the Lighthouse Interview Day, scheduled for Friday, March 6, 2020.
-Attending and participating in the interview day does not guarantee you will be accepted into the 10-student cohort and awarded a scholarship.
+- If your program application is accepted you’ll be invited to, and must attend, the Lighthouse Interview Day, scheduled for Wednesday, March 3, 2021.
+Attending and participating in the interview day does not guarantee you will be accepted into the cohort and awarded a scholarship.
 Participation and scholarships decisions will be made following the interview day, and you’ll be notified by the Admissions Office if you are offered a place in the cohort.

 If you are offered a place in a Lighthouse Cohort, you must accept your spot and reserve it by making your tuition deposit by May 1.
 If you do not, your place in the cohort may be offered to another student.